This is the last week of Fiction.

 4: Convoluted sentences/ passive writing: Favor the underlying structure of ‘subject—verb—object.’

-Obviously you’re not writing Dick and Jane, but the underlying structure in:
+Obviously I’m not asking you to write Dick and Jane stories, but the underlying structure in:

 Dick was amazed at how Jane’s new haircut drew attention to her cheekbones…

 Still follows the overall ‘subject-verb-object’ structure of ‘Dick saw Jane,’

 ‘Jane’s new haircut made Dick notice her cheekbones…’ is not necessarily wrong, but is less direct.

 5: Filters are usually redundant sense verbs, such as saw, heard, felt.

 ‘Dick saw that Jane’s new haircut drew attention to her cheekbones…’

 ‘Jane’s new haircut drew attention to her cheekbones…’